Probing the isospin structure and low-lying resonances in $\Lambda_c^+ \to n\bar{K}^0 \pi^+$ decays

 The meson-baryon system loop function $G$ in Eq.~(\ref{Eq:BS}) is given by~\cite{Inoue:2001ip},

-where $M_{i}$($m_{i}$) is the baryon(meson) mass for the $i$-th coupled channel. $P$ is the four-momentum of the meson-baryon system, and $q$ is the meson four-momentum in the center-of-mass frame.
+where $M_{i}$($m_{i}$) is the baryon(meson) mass for the $i$-th coupled channel. $P$ is the four-momentum of the meson-baryon system, and $q$ is the meson four-momentum in the center-of-mass (c.m.) frame.
 The loop function $G_{i}$ in Eq.~(\ref{loop function}) is divergent, and we typically adopt either the three-momentum cutoff method or the dimensional regularization method for its renormalization.
 In this work, we employ dimensional regularization method, and the corresponding meson-baryon loop function $G_{MB}$ can be written as~\cite{Wang:2015pcn,Li:2025exm},

 where $\sqrt{s}$ is the invariant mass of the $MB$ pair, $m_M$ and $M_B$ are the meson and baryon masses for the coupled channels, respectively.
-The $q_{MB}$ is the meson momentum in the meson-baryon center-of-mass frame, with $q_{MB}={\lambda^{1/2}(s,m_{M}^2,M_{B}^2)}/{2\sqrt{s}}$.
+The $q_{MB}$ is the meson momentum in the meson-baryon c.m. frame, with $q_{MB}={\lambda^{1/2}(s,m_{M}^2,M_{B}^2)}/{2\sqrt{s}}$.
 The regularization scale $\mu$ and the subtraction constant $a_{MB}(\mu)$ are determined by fitting to the experimental data.
-Following Ref.~\cite{Inoue:2001ip}, we takes $\mu =1200$~MeV for each channel and the values for the subtraction constants are as follows:
+The values of $\mu$ and $a_i(\mu)$ presented in Ref.~\cite{Inoue:2001ip} are exactly a set of parameters obtained by fitting to the experimental data of elastic $\pi N$ $T$ matrix and $\pi N\to \pi \pi N$ cross section.
+Following Ref.~\cite{Inoue:2001ip}, we take $\mu =1200$~MeV for each channel and the values for the subtraction constants are as follows: